Overview

 How finance connects to work

-- Job roles attach to users, providing cost and charge rates for every time entry
+The financial model connects to work management at every level:- Job roles attach to users, providing cost and charge rates for every time entry

 - Cost centers attach to users, grouping costs by organizational unit for reporting